seanmcelroy/McNNTP/README.md

 McNNTP
 ======

-A .NET implementation of the NNTP protocol to create an NNTP AND IMAP server in C#
+A .NET implementation of the NNTP protocol to create an NNTP server in C#

 Vision
 ------